 The Best 529 College Savings Plans

-Given you’re free to choose any 529 plan you want, let’s look at a list of the best 529 plans determined by Morningstar, one of the most trusted financial rankers.
+Given you’re free to choose any 529 college savings plan you want, focus on the best.
+Let’s look at a list of the best 529 plans determined by Morningstar, one of the most trusted financial rankers.

 As written by Morningstar, “These plans follow industry best practices, offering some combination of the following attractive features: a strong set of underlying investments, a solid manager selection process, a well-researched asset-allocation approach, an appropriate set of investment options to meet investor needs, low fees, and strong oversight from the state and program manager.
 These features improve the odds that the plan will continue to represent a strong option for investors.“